kamalbora94/Random-Forest/README.md

 # Random-Forest-Classification-

-Use Random Forest algorithm to predict the price of the S&P stock market index.
+Using Random Forest algorithm to predict the price of the S&P stock market index.